How to Fix Slow Boot Time in Windows 10?

 • Select the General tab and activate the Selective Startup option.
 Below this, enable two items called “Load system services” and “Load startup items” and click Apply.

-• Select the Boot tab and change the Timeout to a few seconds and click Apply.
+• Select the Boot tab, change the Timeout to a few seconds, and click Apply.

-• Go to Advanced Options tab and select the maximum processor from the drop-down menu of Number of Processors, and click OK.
+• Go to the Advanced Options tab, select the maximum processor from the drop-down menu of Number of Processors, and click OK.

-• Restart the system to changes take place.
+• Restart the system so changes take place.

 These multiple steps can help you fix the slow boot time issue effectively.